progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- Not only does the Author field look a lot better, but the `git-svn-id` is no longer there, either. -->

 Musisz jeszcze trochę posprzątać po imporcie.
 Na początek, powinieneś poprawić dziwne referencje które ustawił `git svn`.
-Najpierw przeniesiesz tagi, tak aby były normalnymi tagami, zamiast dziwny zdalnych gałęzi, następnie przeniesiesz resztę gałęzi tak aby były lokalne:
+Najpierw przeniesiesz tagi, tak aby były normalnymi tagami, zamiast dziwnych zdalnych gałęzi, następnie przeniesiesz resztę gałęzi tak aby były lokalne.

 <!-- You need to do a bit of `post-import` cleanup.
 For one thing, you should clean up the weird references that `git svn` set up.
 First you’ll move the tags so they’re actual tags rather than strange remote branches, and then you’ll move the rest of the branches so they’re local. -->

-Aby przenieść tagi i zrobić z nich prawidłowe tagi Gita, uruchom:
+Aby przenieść etykiety i zrobić z nich prawidłowe tagi Gita, uruchom:

 <!-- To move the tags to be proper Git tags, run -->

 	$ git for-each-ref refs/remotes/tags | cut -d / -f 4- | grep -v @ | while read tagname; do git tag "$tagname" "tags/$tagname"; git branch -r -d "tags/$tagname"; done

-Pobierze to referencje które były zdalnymi gałęziami rozpoczynającymi się od `tag/` i zrobi z nich normalne (lekkie) tagi.
+Pobierze to referencje które były zdalnymi gałęziami rozpoczynającymi się od `tag/` i zrobi z nich normalne (lekkie) etykiety.

 <!-- This takes the references that were remote branches that started with `tag/` and makes them real (lightweight) tags. -->

-Następnie, przenieś resztę referencji z `refs/remotes`, aby stały się lokalnymi gałęziami:
+Następnie, przenieś resztę referencji z `refs/remotes`, tak aby stały się lokalnymi gałęziami:

 <!-- Next, move the rest of the references under `refs/remotes` to be local branches: -->